TALES: A Taxonomy and Analysis of Cultural Representations in LLM-generated Stories: Measuring Cultural Knowledge (RQ3)

 \paragraph{\textbf{Human Verification}}

 Next, all generated questions were reviewed by human experts and refined whenever needed.
 We worked with $61$ participants.
-Of these, $44$ were language and culture experts from AI4Bharat who verified questions for the languages of their expertise.
+Of these, $44$ were language and culture experts from AI4Bharat, the AI organization that we partnered with for the large-scale annotation effort (\S\ref{sec:data-collection-methodology}).
+These language experts verified questions for the languages of their expertise.
 The remaining $17$ participants were recruited from our institution and reviewed English questions for the regions they had lived in.
 Before beginning the task, all participants were provided with clear written instructions outlining the evaluation criteria, available in Appendix \ref{app:verification-guidelines}.

 Each question was independently assessed along four dimensions using a yes/no format: (1) validity: whether the question was valid; (2) uniqueness: whether it admitted a single unambiguous answer; (3) cultural grounding: verifying the presence of a cultural element; and (4) answer accuracy: confirming that the expected response was correct.
 In cases where a question did not satisfy one or more of these criteria, participants were instructed to refine it to meet the required standards.
-If the question received a `no' on any of the dimensions and the verifier did not suggest a refinement, the question was excluded from TALES-QA.
-This protocol ensured that the final set of questions were clear, accurate, and culturally appropriate.
+If the question received a `no' on any of the dimensions and the verifier did not suggest a refinement, the question was excluded fromTALES-QA.
+This protocol ensured that the final set of questions included in TALES-QA were clear, accurate, and culturally appropriate.

-We calculated agreement in the verification process by having a subset of questions independently reviewed by two annotators. \internalchanges{Agreement was computed as the fraction of questions for which both annotators provided identical labels. }We observed that $85.2$\% of participants agreed on the validity of the questions, $68.5$\% on uniqueness, $77.5$\% on the presence of a cultural element, and $82.2$\% on answer correctness.
+We calculated agreement in the verification process by having a subset of questions independently reviewed by two annotators.
+Agreement was computed as the fraction of questions for which both annotators provided identical labels.
+We observed that $85.2$\% of participants agreed on the validity of the questions, $68.5$\% on uniqueness, $77.5$\% on the presence of a cultural element, and $82.2$\% on answer correctness.
 This suggests a high level of consistency among annotators, particularly with respect to the clarity and cultural relevance of the questions, indicating that the verification process ensured the reliability of the questions.
 The relatively lower agreement on uniqueness highlighted the inherent challenge in formulating questions that admit only a single unambiguous answer.